 Management Accounting Information Properties and Operations Management.
-Dierynck, B. and E. Labro (2018), Forthcoming at Foundations and Trends in Technology, Information and Operations Management, edited by C. Corbett.
+Dierynck, B. and E. Labro (2018), Foundations and Trends in Technology, Information and Operations Management, edited by C. Corbett.

 This monograph introduces Management Accounting to Operations Management researchers and illustrates how unleashing this accounting information perspective into the world of Operations Management can improve our understandingof topics of interest to Operations Management

 researchers and practitioners.
 We start by offering a crash course in accounting terminology and then introduce the three important properties of accounting information (i.e. imperfect nature, endogenously determined, and multipurpose).
 Next, we address four different areas in Operations Management: capacity acquisition and allocation, inventory management, production scheduling, and product design.
 For each of these areas, we describe the approaches used in Operations Management and Management Accounting and spend considerable attention on how using an accounting approach can spur progress in Operations Management.

 A Framework for Conducting Numerical Experiments on Cost System Design.
 Anand, V., R. Balakrishnan and E. Labro (2018), Forthcoming at Journal of Management Accounting Research.